Magnetic Resonance Imaging is a post-associate three-semester degree Certificate

 |MRIT 2562||Clinical III (Magnetic Resonance Imaging)||5|

 |MRIT 1291||Special Topics in MRI (registry review)||2|

 MRIT 2560, MRIT 2561 and MRIT 2562 are not offered online.
 Students who complete the clinical courses through Galveston College will receive a Certificate in MRI from the college.
 Students may take the online instruction and complete the clinical training independently.

 The Clinical Application courses (MRIT 2560, MRIT 2561 and MRIT 2562) will consist of a minimum of 320

 hours per semester.
 Total clinical hours for the program will be 960 hours.

-Should the student be unable to complete all the clinical requirements in two semesters, the student will have to continue clinical for additional semester(s) if authorized by the program director.
+Should the student be unable to complete all the clinical requirements in three semesters, the student will have to continue clinical for additional semester(s) if authorized by the program director.

 Magnetic Resonance Imaging: Gainful Employment

 $3,500/semester for non-residents of Texas taking online courses.